Ilana Frank

 Ilana C. Frank is a Canadian film and television producer and founder of ICF Films (formerly Thump Inc.), best known for producing the award-winning series The Eleventh Hour, Rookie Blue, and Saving Hope.
 The Eleventh Hour, which she executively produced and co-created, won the Canadian Screen Award for Best Dramatic Series in 2003 and 2005, and was nominated for over 30 Gemini Awards, winning in all major categories.

 Life and career

 Frank has a background in theater.
 Frank worked for several years producing theatrical plays before steering her career towards film and television producing.
 In the mid-1980s she joined Norstar Entertainment, a Toronto-based production and distribution company, as VP of Production, where she oversaw the work on over 20 feature films.
-She met her ex-husband, actor Maury Chaykin, in 1974 on the set of a play called Tony's Woman, though they divorced in 1993.
+She met her ex-husband, actor Maury Chaykin, on the set of a play called Tony's Woman, they divorced in 1993.
 She received an award from the Writers Guild of Canada (WGC) in 2007 for mentoring Canadian talent.